greg4fun/katacoda-scenarios-1/docker-imagebuild/step3.md

 When you run an image and generate a container, you add a new writable layer (the “container layer”) on top of the underlying layers.

-All changes made to the running container, such as writing new files, modifying existing files, and deleting files, are written to this thin writable container layer.
+All changes made to the running container, such as writing new files, modifying existing files and deleting files are written to this thin writable container layer.

+NOTE: If you delete a file baked into a layer you will not see the file - but it is still there in a previous layer, adding to the size of the image.